tableau/webdataconnector/docs/wdc_tutorial.md

 * The next few lines declare some local variables.
 * The jquery `$.getJSON` function gets earthquake data from the USGS earthquake feed and stores the data in a `resp`, or response, parameter.
 (You can open the URL in a browser to see what the JSON data looks like.)
 * The for loop iterates over the features in the JSON object and stores the data that we want in the local variables created earlier.
-* The `table.appendRows` function appends each row of data to the table as a JavaScript object.
+* The `table.appendRows` function appends an array of data to the table as a JavaScript object.

 ### See it in action {#see-in-action}